BC Liquor Business Templates & Forms – Stay Organized! Save Time!May 18, 2021

 Public health orders change frequently and it’s not always easy to interpret their meaning.
 By working with an experienced cannabis license consultant, like Thrive Liquor & Cannabis Advisors, you can be assured that you’re taking the right steps and won’t wind up attracting the negative attention of authorities or inspectors.

 For obvious reasons, public health orders impact the way you do business.
 Remaining compliant is important for more than just safeguarding your BC cannabis license, though.
 The public (your customers) has become increasingly sensitive and vigilante about non-compliant businesses.
 It’s not uncommon for someone to complain about a business when it doesn’t follow public health orders and puts customers and staff at risk for contracting or spreading COVID-19.
 Customers may complain to local authorities, BC Liquor & Cannabis Licensing Branch (LCRB), or they may air their grievances online on social media.
 You don’t have to look far to find an example of people complaining about a non-compliant business online.
-While this particular case is an egregious example of owners and staff openly disregarding province-wide restrictions, it demonstrates how non-compliance is perceived by the public, and how that public has a voice that they’re not afraid to use!

 Some restrictions on gatherings have recently been relaxed a little, although all retail businesses (including BC cannabis licensees) are still required to follow many public health guidelines.
 These include establishing capacity limits, requiring social distancing, posting occupancy limits, posting directional signage when practical, requiring masks, and, as an employer, following WorkSafe BC Safety Plan guidelines including worker daily health checks.